BEBEKAN 7

 Retno suggested to draft a budget for a basic earthquake-resistant structure : a foundation (with sand), a frame of 6 reinforced concrete pillars well anchored in the ground, and a “concrete crown” at the top joining together the 6 pillars.
 It would be the basis of the standard house.
 From there, each family could “fill it” with whatever they wish or can afford : walls made of bamboo or wood, or even of bricks (if the framework holds, a collapsing brick wall will fall vertically without much danger), roof made of tiles or metal sheet, windows and doors recovered from their old houses.
 Just speaking about rebuilding and to be able to project themselves in the future made these men feel very happy.
 In fact, they had stopped in the last week demolishing the walls still standing and clearing the ruins : it plunged them in a silent depression.
 They also stopped because they must work in the rice fields : 75% of the villagers earn their living as farm laborers.
 If they had given up the rice fields to clear their ruins, the rice fields would drain and die.

+We told them that nonetheless it was essential that they do not stop clearing their ruins, otherwise they will never get out of their depression.
+The spectacle of these ruins is oppressive, they always live on the mountains of rubble left by their collapsed houses, in the dust, without a flat ground to install a large tent.
+They thus came up with the idea to organize a tour of duty on the same basis as the night guard duty, known as “ronda”.
 Each day, a group of 18 men will not go to work in the rice fields but stay in the village to continue the laborious clearing of the rubble.
 As of Monday morning, they had posted in the village a list of the groups of 18 men, their names and their schedule for the “ronda” and the rubble-clearing day.
 To support them, we decided to give money to the women so that they can cook for this group of men each day.
 Thus, clearing the ruins has started again, not through a big injection of funds, but through a stimulus, a few hours of discussion, and 4 euros a day to cook for the 18 men.
 Sunday, all the men of the village will work together to further the clearing of the rubble, and we will support them by giving to the women the means to cook for all the workers “gotong-royong”.
 As of this Monday, the new system has worked very well and clearing progresses, even if it will take several more weeks to complete.

 We will rent a van to transport the rubble on the dirt roads leading to the village.
 Unless Vincent, the French friend of Yogya which also supports Bebekan and which has become an expert in the recovery and the redistribution of large stocks of stagnant assistance in the warehouses of the international NGOs, buys a van and lends it to us on certain days.
 As for governmental assistance, the monthly aid (90,000 rps) which all the victims of the earthquake are entitled to receive still has not arrived in Bebekan.
 Other villages are in the same situation and some have expressed their discontent more or less violently.
 The students of the posko will put pressure on the local authorities to induce them to release the sums due to the people of Bebekan.
 An issue to be followed closely.
 It is clear that the people of Bebekan do really believe that they will ever receive the promised assistance for rebuilding (between 10 and 30 million rps).
 Moreover, in the last two weeks, the price of all building materials has doubled in Yogyakarta.
 Even bamboo panels (gedek) have gone from 20,000 to 40,000 rps.